zotero-chinese/styles/tests/styles/219china-economic-quarterly/test.md

   <div class="csl-entry">[24]	Laplace, P.-S., A Philosophical Essay on Probabilities.
 Dover, 1951.</div>
   <div class="csl-entry">[25]	Lichstein, K. L., and R. S. Johnson, “Relaxation Therapy for Polypharmacy Use in Elderly Insomniacs and Noninsomniacs”, in Reducing Medication in Geriatric Populations.
 Uppsala, Sweden, 1990.</div>
   <div class="csl-entry">[26]	Mitchell, T. R., and J. R. Larson, People in Organizations: An Introduction to Organizational Behavior.
 New York: McGraw-Hill, 1987.</div>
-  <div class="csl-entry">[27]	Mou, W., and T. P. McNamara, “Intrinsic Frames of Reference in Spatial Memory.”, Journal of Experimental Psychology: Learning, Memory, and Cognition, 2002, 28, 162-170.</div>
+  <div class="csl-entry">[27]	Mou, W., and T. P. McNamara, “Intrinsic Frames of Reference in Spatial Memory”, Journal of Experimental Psychology: Learning, Memory, and Cognition, 2002, 28, 162-170.</div>
   <div class="csl-entry">[28]	Mou, W., K. Zhang, and T. P. McNamara, “Frames of Reference in Spatial Memories Acquired from Language”, Journal of Experimental Psychology: Learning, Memory, and Cognition, 2004, 30, 171-180.</div>
   <div class="csl-entry">[29]	Ruby, J., and C. Fulton, “Beyond Redlining: Editing Software That Works”.
 Washington, DC, 1993.</div>
   <div class="csl-entry">[30]	Sadie, S., The New Grove Dictionary of Music and Musicians.
 London : New York: Macmillan, 1980.</div>